 If you move to Indonesia and make an effort, you will find people very warm and welcoming and happy to help you finesse your Indonesian.
 Is Indonesia a safe place for expats?

 There are a few potential risks to watch out for in Indonesia, as in any country.
 Problems can include:

 – Transport accidents in busy cities and undeveloped rural roads.

 – Dangers of intoxication and stringent laws around drug-taking.

 By and large, though, Indonesia is a very safe place to live.

-Of course, there are the usual pickpockets in tourist areas, particularly on beaches where lax travellers often discard valuables and jewellery while soaking up the sun.
+Of course, there are the usual pickpockets in tourist areas, particularly on beaches where lax travelers often discard valuables and jewelry while soaking up the sun.

 With expats worldwide living in Indonesia, you’ll find a wide range of schools if you think of relocating with children.
 Most expat parents choose an international school.

 While these are the most expensive, they also offer tuition in line with UK standards, often with British national teachers.

 The options include: